StopBothering/StopBothering.github.io/index.md

 - He is the player character in the Episode Prompto DLC scenario
 - He can also be fought against as an opponent in Final Fantasy XV: Comrades and during campsite training

-As Prompto always says:
-"I want to ride my chocobo all day!"
+> I want to ride my chocobo all day!